-Obsessive-Compulsive Disorder (OCD) is a mental health condition in which the individual experiences unwanted and repetitive thoughts that persist despite efforts to push them away.
-These thoughts are known as obsessions.
-People with OCD may also engage in behaviors meant to decrease their anxiety or “undo” their obsessions.
+Obsessive-Compulsive Disorder (OCD) affects 1% of the US population, that is 1 out of every 100 people.
+OCD is a mental health condition in which the individual experiences obsessions and compulsions.
+Obsessions are unwanted and repetitive thoughts, images, or impulses that persist and create great discomfort or anxiety despite efforts to push them away.
+People with OCD believe that because they are having the thoughts, images, or impulses, that there must be some truth to them; they interpret them as dangerous.
+Therefore, they do not want them and engage in behaviors meant to decrease their anxiety or “undo” their obsessions.
 These behaviors are compulsions.
 Although compulsive behaviors are not always logically related to obsessions, individuals with OCD feel compelled to engage in these behaviors, which provide short term relief, but increase their anxiety in the long term.
 Symptoms of OCD vary widely, but may include one or more of the following:

 - Excessive fear of germs

 - Repetitive washing of body or hands, lengthy cleaning rituals

 - Repetitive thoughts about harming loved ones, without a desire to act

 - Repetitive prayers or religious actions, preoccupation with being immoral or blasphemous